mart0/WeatherApp/README.md

-Build a web appand an APIEndpoint using Appcelerator Arrow.
+Build a web app and an API Endpoint using Appcelerator Arrow.
-The Endpoint should return the 5 day forecast, while the web app will have todisplay this informationto the user.
+The Endpoint should return the 5 day forecast, while the web app will have to display this information to the user.